AdaCore/spark2014/docs/ug/spark_2014.rst

 |GNATprove| will attempt to verify that the precondition of the subprogram together
-with its refined postcondition imply the postcondition on the declaration (and an error will be reported if this cannot be shown to hold).
+with its refined postcondition imply the postcondition on the declaration (and a warning will be reported if this cannot be shown to hold).

 The example below shows how this might be used in a package which provides a type for declaring stacks of integers, and operations for that type.
 In the package